dest_usa_lake-tahoe_theme_woman_swimming_lake_mountain_inflatable

 Millennium Park buzzes with activity in the summer when film and music festivals seem to take place every weekend.
 Chicago has miles of lakefront beaches, and in the summer, it’s finally warm enough to enjoy them.
 Join in for a game of beach volleyball at North Avenue Beach or play along with the families frolicking at Foster Beach.

-Chicago has many rooftop bars with great views, like London House.
+Chicago also has many rooftop bars with great views, like London House.
 Perched on the 22nd floor of the LondonHouse Chicago, Curio Collection by Hilton it has impressive views of Chicago’s Skyline and the Magnificent Mile.
 Of course, Chicago’s myriad attractions, from the Lincoln Park Zoo to the Shedd Aquarium, will round out any summer vacation in Chicago.

 Best lake destinations during summer in the US